 When you are ready to serve the soup, reheat it and adjust the seasoning to taste with salt and pepper.
 Pour into bowls, and serve the soup with a generous spoonful of crème fraiche or cream and a pinch of parmesan cheese and a drizzle of rapeseed oil on top.
 Before eating the soup, draw the cream or crème fraiche through the soup.
 Have a basket of fresh sourdough or other hearty crusty bread along with salted butter or some fresh mild goat’s cheese to spread on the bread.

-Printable Recipe For Nettle And Wild Garlic Soup
+Printable Recipe Card For Nettle Wild Garlic Soup